Yahaya-Salisu/babs-audits-skills/references/instruction-03-adversarial.md

 **Invariant broken:**
 [one precise sentence — or "none identified" if claim is false]

-**Anticipated team defense:**
-[write out, in the target team's own voice, the single most likely reason they would reject this finding, before deciding the verdict]

 **Counterpoints:**
 - [factual counterpoint if any]
 - [or "None - claim survives all checks"]